-If you are a new grantee to the COPS Office, your law enforcement executive and/or government executive should receive notification about GPRS shortly after the COPS Offie receives your signed Award Document.
-This notification will contain all of the information that your agency needs to set up the GPRS payment method.
-If your law enforcement executive and/or government executive do not perform drawdown requests for your agency, your grant administrator will need to go online to https://grants.ojp.usdoj.gov/gprs/login to log in and register to become a Drawdown Specialist.
+If you are a new grantee to the COPS Office, you will need to establish an account in GPRS; you will need to go online to https://grants.ojp.usdoj.gov/gprs/welcome to register to become a Drawdown Specialist.
 You will receive, via e-mail, a temporary password and information on how to use GPRS.
 Please note that part of the verification process may involve outreach to your law enforcement executive and/ or government executive or other financial points of contact to validate information provided by the Drawdown Specialist.

-If you are already registered in GPRS and would like to add a newly awarded grant to the existing username, contact the COPS GPRS Registration Team via email at COPSGPRSRegistration@usdoj.gov, and provide the following information:
+If you are already registered in GPRS and would like to add a newly awarded grant to the existing username, contact the COPS GPRS Registration Team via e-mail at COPSGPRSRegistration@usdoj.gov, and provide the following information: